 Register of Apprenticeship Training Providers (RoATP)

-To be eligible to deliver apprenticeship training for apprenticeships that start after 1 May 2017, organisations must now be listed on the register of apprenticeship training providers (RoATP).
+To be eligible to deliver apprenticeship training for apprenticeships that start after the 1st of May 2017, organisations must now be listed on the register of apprenticeship training providers (RoATP).

 Organisations that are listed on the RoATP have been through an application process with the SFA that considers due diligence, capability, quality and financial health to assess their capability to deliver high-quality apprenticeship training.